 In Germany urban transport plans have been common in most cities since the 1960s.
 Although they are not legally binding, most cities and urban regions are developing such plans as an important part of general land-use planning.
 These plans were previously called Generalverkehrsplaene (GVP); today they are known as Verkehrsentwicklungsplaene (VEP).

-The plans serve as a consistent basis for most infrastructure decisions in cities; city councils, however, are not bound through these plans.
+The plans serve as a consistent basis for most infrastructure and mobility management decisions in cities; city councils, however, are not bound through these plans.
 Of course, it’s beneficial for cities to develop such a background document in case they want to apply for financial support to the national German government or to the federal authorities.
 This financial support usually depends upon the provision of a VEP.

 In former decades these plans represented the wish-lists for infrastructure required by different modes of transport, with projects continually being developed year after year.
 In recent years, however, such plans are more integrated.
 Today, a holistic urban vision is usually developed first.
 Then all proposals and measures are evaluated based on the degree of support they are receiving for these developments.